ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 different kinds of fish, all of which I could skin and eat for nourishment.

-"As I was doing all of this, I thought, 'There is simply no way that all of this was created and has existed for only a short number of years.
+"As I was doing all of this, I thought, 'There is simply no way that all of this was created by a single diety.
+This was the work of the masses, of people cooperating to finish a task.
+These things are the result of years and years of evolutionary history and continued growing intellegence.
 There is evidence here of more than thousands of years of evolutionary and archeological history to be explored and unpacked.
 The story my parents tell me about their God and their creator has to be incorrect.'

 "I explained all of this to mother and father, but they would not listen.
 They told me things like 'Those ideas are only Satan's demons trying to take a hold